SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 #### **let...end** ####

+"**let...end**" is often used for introducing a new scope for local variables without extra side effects like "**for...end**" where the code within it may loop multiple times.
+The template for "**let...end**" is:

 ```Julia
 let var1 = value1, var2, var3 = value3
   code
 end
 ```

+where the first line is used for defining local variables that can be referred to within the "code" part.

 ```Julia
 julia> x = 1; y = 2;